 First, you will need to quickly open an account with the broker.
 This simply requires some basic personal information and contact details.
 After verifying your mobile number, you will then be asked to upload a copy of your ID.
 As we mentioned just a moment ago, eToro will usually be able to verify your ID instantly.

-Next, it's time to make a deposit. eToro supports debit/credit cards, Paypal, and other e-wallets - all of which are processed instantly.
+Next, it's time to make a deposit. eToro supports e-wallets - all of which are processed instantly.
 Bank transfers are also an option but this can taker a few days to process.
+PayPal and credit card are not available for the UK and FCA users.

 Now that you have funds in your eToro account, you can search for the cryptocurrency that you want to buy.
 You can do this easily by entering the name of the digital currency into the search box and clicking on the result that loads.
 In our example below, we are searching for Dogecoin.